 These books are older but their tips (even though some are a bit “out” there) are still great ones.
 The books are a compilation of the information Amy Dacyczn wrote in her newsletter over the years.
 I just love how she has the books organized, very easy to read tips with a few narratives thrown in here and there to keep things interesting.

-Written in the early 90’s, Amy was living a life of frugality before it became a buzz word.
+The Tightwad Gazette was written in the early 90’s, Amy was living a life of frugality before it became a buzz word.
 Her books were where I first learned the benefits of a price book.
 Something I still use to this day.

 Her tips range from the silly simple to complicated financial equations with her main goal being to see if you are actually saving money by doing the math.